 Although no one would consider gambling in recovery a relapse, if we look a little closer, alcohol and drug abuse directly correlates with problem gambling.
 An alcoholic who turns to problem gambling does it for the same reason they chose to do drugs and alcohol.
 The act of gambling alters mood, making the individual feel alive or euphoric.
 In an attempt to achieve the same euphoria, the gambler continues the same behavior – over and over again.
 In a study done by the Substance Abuse and Mental Health Services Administration, it showed that there is a clinical pattern between problem and pathological gamblers representative of a sequential addiction.
 More often than not, an individual with a history of dependence on alcohol or drugs may develop a gambling problem.

-So how does gambling correlate directly with one’s sobriety?
+So how does gambling in recovery correlate directly with one’s sobriety?

 Consequences of gambling are as follows: financial ruin, mounting legal issues, loss of family, career, and incarceration.
 While problems mount up, we as alcoholics often look to a drink or drug as our solution.
 It is overwhelming to tackle our problems with grace and efficiency, so when facing a mountain of issues connected to our own mistakes, we our putting ourselves in an uncertain situation.
 To take it a step further, most gambling establishments often serve free alcohol, which is an easy trigger for a recovering alcoholic.
 In that aspect when we look at sober alcoholics and gambling, the chips are stacked against them.